NIRALUser/BrainKeychainAutomation/README.md

 ## Prerequisites

-- Unix, or Unix like environment (includes macOS, not tested on windows).
+- MacOS
-- 3D Slicer and openSCAD
+- 3D Slicer (version 4.10.2) and openSCAD

 ## How To